yicheng0922/2016CSCI6421/src/README.md

 6. If you choose to store it in the memory, you need to fill the memory address at the same time.
 7. When you fill the needed information, Save button can save the data.
 8. Clean button is used to clean all the data showed on the screen.
+9. Please use Keyboard Read text area to run program 1.
+10. Enter 20 integers with commas between each, then click OK
+11. Then enter 1 integer and click OK
+12. Click Load to save all the data.
+13. Click Run or SS to run all of the program 1 or step by step.
+14. The Consoles Output text area will show the output from the cpu.